janelia-flyem/neutuse/README.md

 cd neutuse
 python setup.py install

+After Installation you may run tests by: python tests/test.py

+If everything is fine, you should see 'OK' at the bottom of the screen
 # Usage
     1) Run database:
     neutuse run database [-a ADDR] [-b BACKEND] [-d DEBUG] [-r RETRY] [-l LOG]